 Share a fun-filled camping experience with your family along the beautiful and historic St. Croix River between Minnesota and Wisconsin.
-Paddle 24-foot Voyageur canoes down the easy-flowing water, viewing ancient petroglyphs on the cliffs along the way.
+Paddle 24-foot North canoes down the easy-flowing water, viewing ancient petroglyphs on the cliffs along the way.
 Close to the Twin Cities, the river is a great location for a weekend family getaway.
 Relax and enjoy games and activities on the banks of the St. Croix, covered with pine, balsam, and birch that offer respite from the warm sun.
 This is a great vacation for those who want to enjoy a scenic and easygoing getaway with the family.
 The St. Croix offers something for everyone.

-DAY 2: Travel downstream past sandstone cliffs where ancient petroglyphs have been preserved on rock walls.
+Rise to the aroma of coffee and breakfast before breaking camp and traveling downstream.
 Be on the lookout for bald eagles that grace the trees and sky.
 Great Blue Herons wade silently near the shoreline and Peregrine Falcons watch as we progress down the river.
 Take a break from paddling to stop for lunch and go for a swim.
 Arrive at your campsite near Osceola Landing.
 Set up camp, enjoy dinner and a fire under the stars, right on the banks of the river.

 TERRAIN/ROUTE CHOICES: The river banks are generally low throughout this section of the river.
 Sand bars are frequent, and some rocks are scattered along the route.
 There are no portages.
 Routes will depend on the water levels at the time of the trip.